nomomo/Twitch-Auto-Max-Quality/README.md

 - Always start playing live video with the quality you want on twitch.tv.
 - Prevent automatic change of video quality when tab is disabled.

+**Important: As a Korean developer, I no longer plan to actively maintain this script as Twitch has shut down operations in South Korea.
+Check [this article](https://blog.twitch.tv/en/2023/12/05/an-update-on-twitch-in-korea/) for more information.**

 ## Install

 ### STEP 1.
 ScriptManager